 A better understanding of market transformations and emerging trends in outdoor recreation and nature-based tourism is required in a dynamic world.
 In the same vein, there is a need to suggest creative and innovative solutions to handle impending management challenges and opportunities in protected and recreational areas.

-We welcome proposals under the proposed sub-themes of the MMV10, listed in the right-hand column.
-You can also propose a special session by following the steps below.
+We welcome presentations under the proposed sub-themes of the MMV10, listed in the right-hand column - or below, if you read this on your phone.
+You can also propose a session by following the steps below.

-We are now accepting proposals for special sessions.
-Please use the subject "MMV10_session_proposal" in your e-mail when you submit.
+We are now accepting proposals for sessions related to the MMV main theme.
+Please use the subject "MMV10_session_proposal" in your e-mail when you submit: firstname.lastname@example.org.

 Deadline: January 31st , 2020.

 The MMV conference encourages interdisciplinary dialogues and interactions between academics and practitioners.
-Participants who wish to organize special sessions are encouraged to submit proposals to the conference organizers.
+Participants who wish to organize sessions shall submit proposals to the conference organizers.
 These may include, but are not limited to, oral presentations on a specific topic, panel or round table discussions, films, or video presentations.

-The proposal to organize a special session should include:
+The proposal to organize a session should include:

-Organizers will be responsible for maintaining primary contact with the MMV program chairs, contacting the participants to ensure they are registered for the meeting, and serve as the chair (or designating a person to chair) for the session.
+Session organizers are responsible for maintaining contact with the MMV program chairs, contacting the participants to ensure they are registered for the meeting, and serve as the chair (or designating a person to chair) for the session.
 Participants in organized sessions that include oral presentations should submit an abstract according to the instructions below.

 Deadline: 31st March 2020